learn-co-students/React-Practice-Code-Challenge-london-web-career-021819/README.md

 Be sure to read all of the notes in the all of the components before getting started!
 They will give you clues as to how and where to manage `state` and `props`

-##Check the components, read any hints any figure out the component hierarchy.
+##Check the components, read any hints any draw out the component hierarchy.

 ##Check data and see how it’s presented.